nptscot/nptscot.github.io/manual/index.md

 The NPT is an open-source and open access project, meaning the source code and results are transparent and in the public domain for all stakeholders to benefit from and build on.
 See the [open-source codebase at github.com/nptscot](https://github.com/nptscot/).
-If you see an opportunity to improve the tool or its outputs, we encourage you to let us know by [raising an issue](https://github.com/nptscot/npt/issues) (requiring a GitHub account).
+If you see an opportunity to improve the tool or its outputs, we encourage you to let us know by [raising an issue](https://github.com/nptscot/npt/issues) (requires a GitHub account).

 ## 1. Map interface and controls {#interface}

 The user interface consists of the map interface and controls on the left side of the screen, as shown below.
 The map interface shown in the largest box in the figure above is the main part of the NPT.
 You can pan, zoom and click on elements shown in this main map view.